 I decided to wait.

 and occasionally I sent Travis at Suhr guitars an email to get an update on the probability of the Lefty Modern Carve Top being an available option any time soon.

 Every once in a while I did more research and improved or modified my initial spec sheet.

 Fast forward to May 2013.

-I justified my decision and healed my (initial, slight) disappointed, when I found out that Steve Morse swears by flat top (or flatter guitar tops in general), because it makes the transition and feel more even when switching between his classical guitar and electric guitar.
+I justified my decision and healed my (initial, slight) disappointment when I found out that Steve Morse swears by flat top (or flatter guitar tops in general) because it makes the transition and feels more even when switching between his classical guitar and electric guitar.

 In addition to that: being a fellow classically trained guitarist myself, his opinion on the greater similarity in feel and playability between flat top electric (versus carve top) and classical guitar, now actually made me feel that flat top was a better decision.
 I now felt that carve top would have looked really great, but would not have been the best performance decision.